brightbandtech/nnja-ai/README.md

 This is the companion Python SDK to the [Brightband](https://www.brightband.com/) AI-ready reprocessing of the [NOAA NASA Joint Archive](https://psl.noaa.gov/data/nnja_obs/) (NNJA).
 It is meant to serve as a helpful interface between a user and the underlying NNJA datasets (which currently consist of parquet files on [GCS](https://console.cloud.google.com/storage/browser/nnja-ai)).

-> ⚠️ **Beta Status Warning**: This package is currently in beta (pre-1.0.0).
-Breaking changes may occur between releases.
-Users are advised to install directly from the main branch to ensure they have the latest version with all fixes and improvements.

 ## Background